Do car warranties cover batteries?

 - Bumper-to-bumper warranties: Most new cars come with bumper-to-bumper warranties that help cover the cost of a starter battery replacement should yours fail prematurely.
 These warranties usually last for three to six years or until a specified mileage cap.

-- EV warranties: While the powertrain warranty on an internal combustion vehicle typically will not cover any batteries, hybrids and electric vehicles usually have special warranties that cover their drive units and traction batteries even after their bumper-to-bumper warranties expire.
+- EV warranties: While the powertrain warranty on an internal combustion vehicle typically won’t cover any batteries, hybrids and electric vehicles usually have special warranties that cover their drive units and traction batteries even after their bumper-to-bumper warranties expire.

-- Extended warranties: Extended warranties, also known as vehicle service contacts, do not usually cover batteries, but some companies have battery coverage that’s either included with certain plans or available for an extra charge.
+- Extended warranties: Extended warranties, also known as vehicle service contracts, don’t usually cover batteries.
+But some companies have battery coverage that’s either included with certain plans or available for an extra charge.

-- Battery manufacturer warranties: If you have an older car that’s totally out of warranty, you still might have some recourse if your battery dies prematurely.
-If you’ve ever replaced your battery before, the new battery might have come with a warranty from its manufacturer.
+- Battery manufacturer warranties: If you’ve already replaced your car’s battery, the one you bought might still be under warranty from the manufacturer.
 For example, OPTIMA offers a three-year warranty on its REDTOP and YELLOWTOP batteries.

 Does your extended warranty cover batteries?

 Although extended warranties don't normally cover starter batteries, some warranty plans do.
-We checked with a few popular auto warranty companies to see which did and did not offer battery coverage.
+We checked with a few popular auto warranty companies to see which offer battery coverage.

 Warranty provider | Plans offering battery coverage |